Primus: Enforcing Attention Usage for 3D Medical Image Segmentation: : Enforcing Attention for 3D Medical Image Segmentation

-In order to leverage the Transformer paradigm, the 3D image needs to be converted into a 1D sequence of visual tokens.
-In \citet{UNETR} this tokenization was conducted through a strided-convolution with kernel size and stride of $16\times16 \times16$, which mirrors the original ViT tokenizer 2D equivalent \citep{dosovitskiy2020image}.
-While this leads to $16\times16\times3=768$ values being encoded into a visual token with identical embedding dimensions in natural images, this represents an immediate compression of dimensionality in 3D, potentially removing relevant local information from visual tokens.
-Especially, in medical image segmentation, this local information is essential to accurately delineate anatomical and pathological structures in radiology images \citep{zhou2019high,wei2023high}. \\ To maintain local information, we decrease the patch size of the tokenizer to $8 \times 8 \times 8$, allowing tokenization with lower compression.
-While this circumvents early compression, this simultaneously leads to an $8 \times$ longer sequence increasing self-attention computation by $64\times$.
-While this may seem like a substantial increase, we found this to easily fit within VRAM limits of current A100 40GB GPUs for even the largest scale of the proposed architectures.\\
+\textbf{Rethinking Tokenization for 3D Medical Images.} In order to leverage the Transformer paradigm, the 3D image needs to be converted into a 1D sequence of visual tokens.
+In \citet{UNETR}, this tokenization was conducted through a strided-convolution with kernel size and stride of $16\times16 \times16$, which mirrors the original 2D ViT equivalent \citep{dosovitskiy2020image}.
+In natural images, this leads to $16\times16\times3=768$ values being encoded into a visual token with identical embedding dimensions, while in 3D medical it represents an immediate compression of dimensionality, potentially removing relevant local information from visual tokens.
+Especially, in medical image segmentation, this local information is essential to accurately delineate anatomical and pathological structures in radiology images \citep{zhou2019high,wei2023high}.
+We introduce two ideas to encode complex fine-grained image features into Transformer tokens as seen in \cref{tab:architecture_development_stages}: \begin{enumerate}[leftmargin=*] \item \textbf{Smaller tokenizer patch sizes:} To maintain local information, we decrease the patch size of the tokenizer to $8 \times 8 \times 8$, allowing tokenization with lower compression.
+This enables richer representations, at the cost of handling an 8x longer sequence.
+However, our network design including our lightweight decoder allows this to easily fit within VRAM of current A100 40GB GPUs for even the largest scale of the proposed architectures. \item \textbf{Iterative tokenizer:} Instead of patch-embedding with a single projection, we introduce an iterative patch embedding using convolutional residual blocks (\cref{fig:Transformer-architecture} right).
+These early convolutions extract low-level features and yield more semantic tokens that the transformer may struggle to learn itself, particularly in limited data settings.
+Ablations of this are available in \cref{apx:sec:iterative_patch_embedding}. \end{enumerate} \textbf{Improving Position Embeddings.} In 3D medical imaging, anatomical structures exhibit strong spatial correlations that are critical for accurate segmentation.
+While permutation-invariance of the attention mechanism means that Transformers lack inherent spatial understanding, position embeddings are used to overcome this hurdle.
+However, the sequence shift introduced by patch-based training common to 3D medical image analysis has been seen to decrease positional awareness in absolute positional embedding-based approaches (e.g., sinusoidal or learned) \citep{sinha2022curious}.
+To better capture positional information, we incorporate relative positional embeddings in the form of axial Rotary Position Embeddings (RoPE) \citep{su2024roformer}, which encode relative distances and orientations directly into the attention mechanism.
+By extending RoPE to 3D, we ensure that the model is aware of the volumetric nature of medical imaging, capturing nuanced patterns like the relative position of anatomical features and pathological changes.
+When combined with high-resolution tokens, 3D RoPE allows our model to fully leverage the spatial information present in the data.